sonamsharma27/jackpot-lobby/README.md

     Passed controller.signal to fetch or Axios config.
     Ensured only the latest request gets processed by aborting any previous requests.

+## Deployment
+    Used Vercel for hosting the application.
+    Deployed a proxy server on render to bypass CORS issue for APIs

 ##  How to run
     Run the following commands: